thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ~~~

-Our system has three actors:

-User: wants to perform some actions on the web.
-Automated Agent: orchestrated user agent, such as Chromium.
-Can interact with the web, implements web standards.
-For every request, it constructs a valid HTTP request with {{HTTP-MESSAGE-SIGNATURE}} signature.
-Origin: server hosting a resource.
-The user wants to access it through the browser.
+A user is asking the automated agent to do something.
+The agent decides they
+need to retrieve content from an origin.
+They send an HTTP request with a Signature
+header as defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURE}}.
+The origin validates the signature.
+If it validates, it sends the requested content.

-## Generating Message signature
+## Generating HTTP Message Signature {#generating-http-message-signature}

-RFC 9421 defines components to be signed.
+{{HTTP-MESSAGE-SIGNATURE}} defines components to be signed.

-The following parameters will need to be signed:
-* @authority
-* @signature-params(created, expires, keyid)
+Automated agents SHOULD include the following component:

+`@authority`
+: as defined in {{Section 2.2.1 of HTTP-MESSAGE-SIGNATURE}}

+Automated agents SHOULD include the following `@signature-params` as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURE}}

+`created`
+: as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURE}}

+`expires`
+: as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURE}}

+`keyid`
+: MUST be `SHA256(key_bytes)`

+`tag`
+: MUST be `web-bot-auth`

 The private key is available to the automated agent at request time.
 Algorithms should be registered with IANA as part of HTTP Message Signatures Algorithm registry.

-The creation of the signature is defined in RFC 9421, Section 3.1.
+The creation of the signature is defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURE}}.

+### Anti-replay

+Origins MAY want to prevent signatures from being spoofed or used multiple times by bad actors and thus require a `nonce` to be added to the `@signature-params`.

+`@signature-parameters` are extended as follow

+`nonce`
+: Base10 encoded random uint32

+This `nonce` MUST be unique for the validity window of the signature, as defined by created and expires attributes.
+Because the `nonce` is controlled by the client, the origin needs to maintain a list of all nonces that it has seen that are still in the validity window of the signature.

 ## Requesting a Message signature

-RFC 9421 defines the Accept-Signature field which can be used to request a Message Signature from a client by a server.
-Servers MAY choose to request signatures from clients that did not initially provide them.
-If requesting, servers are expected to request the same parameters as those defined by the Generating Message Signature section.
+{{Section 5 of HTTP-MESSAGE-SIGNATURE}} defines the `Accept-Signature` field which can be used to request a Message Signature from a client by an origin.
+Origin MAY choose to request signatures from clients that did not initially provide them.
+If requesting, origins MUST to request the same parameters as those defined by the {{generating-http-message-signature}}.

 ## Validating Message signature

-Upon receiving an HTTP request, the origin website has to verify the signature.
-The algorithm is provided in RFC 9421, Section 3.2.
+Upon receiving an HTTP request, the origin has to verify the signature.
+The algorithm is provided in {{Section 3.2 of HTTP-MESSAGE-SIGNATURE}}.
 Similar to regular User-Agent check, this happens at the HTTP layer, once headers are received.

+Additional requirement are placed on this validation

+During step 4, the Origin MAY discard signatures for which the `tag` is not set to `web-bot-auth`.
+During step 5, the Origin MAY discard signatures for which they do not know the `keyid`.
-If the key ID is not known, the origin MAY look at Operating-Agent header as described in ((MESSAGESIG-DIRECTOIRY-DRAFT))
+During step 5, if the keyid is unknown to the origin, they MAY fetch the provider directory as indicated by Operating-Agent header defined in ((MESSAGESIG-DIRECTOIRY-DRAFT))

-If any of the steps from Section 3.2 fail, the signature validation fails.

-## Anti-replay

-Origins may want to to prevent signatures from being spoofed or used multiple times by bad actors and thus require a nonce to be added to the signature-params.
-This nonce would have to be unique for the validity window of the signature, as defined by created and expires attributes.
-Because the nonce is controlled by the client the origin needs to maintain a list of all nonces that it has seen that are still in the validity window of the signature.
-In addition, for platform providers offering different services, ai models, or others, the tag attribute of signature-params may be used.

 ## Discovery